What is eXtreme Programming?

 eXtreme Programming (XP) is an agile framework that emphasizes both the broader philosophy of agile—to produce higher-quality software to please customers—as well as the more specific goal of making life better for the engineers developing it.
 The main characteristics of XP include dynamically changing software requirements; using a small, collocated extended development team; and leveraging technology that facilitates automated unit and functional tests.

-History of eXtreme Programming
+What’s the History of eXtreme Programming?

 Software engineer Kent Beck developed XP in 1996 as a lightweight agile framework, and he built the approach around 12 practices (possibly modeled on the Agile Manifesto’s 12 principles), including: